Here is one of the more common questions and answers:

 If you have a leadership role in your parish or collaborative, please consider becoming a PGC program facilitator.

-The only other permitted safe environment program for grades Pre-K through 8 in the Archdiocese of Boston is the Virtus Teaching Safety Curriculum.
+The only other permitted safe environment program for grades K through 12 in the Archdiocese of Boston is the Virtus Empowering God’s Children Curriculum.
 Any parish using another safe environment curriculum will need to transition to either the Second Step or Virtus programs.
 Please contact the Child Advocacy team for more information.